Canada’s first shark research NGO and registered charity¹.

 The Sharks of the St. Lawrence

-At least seven shark species are known to frequent the St. Lawrence Gulf and Estuary but only the Greenland shark and the black dogfish remain year-round¹.
+At least eight shark species are known to frequent the St. Lawrence Gulf and Estuary but only the Greenland shark and the black dogfish remain year-round¹.
 None are new or unusual visitors.
-All seven species have likely been frequented the St. Lawrence since the end of the last ice age, some 10,000 years ago.
+All eight species have likely been frequented the St. Lawrence since the end of the last ice age, some 10,000 years ago.
 The St. Lawrence is also home to at least seven species of skate and one ray.
 New elasmobranch species will likely be reported in the near future as the St. Lawrence continues to warm due to climate change.

 ¹ Two recent winter captures of the spiny dogfish (Squalus acanthias) in the Saguenay Fjord call into question the species’ status as a seasonal (summertime) resident.